sins621/obsidian_notes/Programming/Projects/Book Catalogue/Book Catalog Outline and Research.md

 Cart To-do:
 - [x] Add Model to Database
 - [x] Add "Add to Cart" Button to Book View
-- [ ] Create Post Route to Insert Book Data into Carts Database
+- [x] Create Post Route to Insert Book Data into Carts Database
-- [ ] Add Cart Tab to Navbar for Logged in Users
+- [x] Add Cart Tab to Navbar for Logged in Users
-- [ ] Show Amount of Items in Cart in Navbar
+- [x] Show Amount of Items in Cart in Navbar
-- [ ] Create "Cart" View with Table of Items in Cart
+- [x] Create "Cart" View with Table of Items in Cart

+Cart Logic

+- Cart Object
+	- Foreign Keys Linked to Items Purchased
+	- When Clicking Place Order, Convert Cart Object to Order Object